 The district’s first test for solar was a financial one: Could SolarCity lower the district’s energy bills with no upfront costs?
 The correct answer was yes.
 Thanks to abundant year-round sunshine at the four sites, SolarCity projected that the district could save about $1.4 million* over the 15-year PPA contract.
 SolarCity installed the system at no cost to the school and is taking care of all maintenance and repairs.

 The second test was aesthetics.
-Where would the solar system be installed, and how would it look?
-SolarCity met with District personnel at each of the four schools to discuss and plan the location for the solar projects.
-SolarCity representatives explained how the solar structures would provide shade for faculty cars, and—in some cases—for students and staff as a canopy for outdoor student-assembly activities.
-SolarCity involved the District in all aspects of the decision-making process and the project moved into permitting.
-Next, the nal exam was installation.
+Where would the solar systems be installed, and how would they look?
+SolarCity met with district personnel at each of the four schools to discuss and plan the location for the solar projects — in each case a shade structure.
+SolarCity representatives explained how the solar structures would provide shade for faculty cars, and—in some cases—for students and staff during outdoor student-assembly activities.
+SolarCity involved the district in all aspects of the decision-making process to address their concerns and the project moved into permitting.

 The final exam was installation.
 Construction began at the start of the school year, so SolarCity project managers had to be extra careful not to interrupt classes.
 Crews worked outside of regular school hours and on weekends to get the project completed on time and minimize disruptions.